 So how should we address sin with kids?

 Bottom line, we need to be teaching our children about sin, not messiness.
 They need to know that what we have inside of us is a massive problem.
 It’s not that God doesn’t allow us into heaven because we’re messy.
-He can’t allow us into heaven because we are terminally poisonous, and if we come into a perfect place still infected with this poison, then we poison everything around us.
+He can’t allow us into heaven because we are tainted with something terminally poisonous, and if we come into a perfect place still covered with this poison, then we poison everything around us.
 God can’t let a sinful person into heaven because it would cease to be heaven.
 It would turn right back into what we see here on earth.
 Live on this earth for eternity?
 No thanks.
 (In fact, I never understood those movies where people wanted to live forever.
 They must have a much more comfortable existence that I have.)

 On the flip side, we don’t need to turn our innate sinfulness into an exaggerated form of “worm theology” where all we do is beat ourselves up and talk about how horrible we are.
 (Ohhhh, woe is us… We’re all just lowly worms swimming in our own filth in comparison to God’s glory…) Our children don’t need to hear that they are terminally broken with no hope, because it’s just not true.
 Yes, we are all tainted with sin, but we are also all created in God’s image and we have infinite worth in His eyes, In our discussions on sin, we can’t let our kids forget that!
 The human tendency is to emphasize one over the other, but the gospel doesn’t exist without recognizing both our sinfulness and our immense worth.
 That was the whole point of Christ coming to earth.
 Jesus didn’t come to prove how much better he was than us—make us all feel bad enough about ourselves that we are tricked into revering Him as Lord.
 No. He came to say “You have poison?
 I can get the antidote, but the price is my life.
 But you all mean so much to me that I freely sacrifice my life so that we can be together forever.”
 Christ valued us to the point that losing His life was worth the sacrifice.
 If that’s not worth feeling good about, I don’t know what is.